michelfernandez/cove/site/content/english/_index.md

 {{< content top=24 text=center width=narrow >}}
 {{% markdown %}}
+Wit Skribble, you can
-With Skribble you can sign each document electronically in a legally valid manner
+legally sign any document electronically
 ---
-Different documents, different legal requirements - at Skribble you get all signature standards from one source and are equipped for every application.
+Different documents, different legal requirements – at Skribble, you get access to all available e-signature standards from a single source, and you are prepared for every situation.

 {{% /markdown %}}
 {{< /content >}}